 Format strings are parameters of input or output functions.
 They consist of fixed text and control sequences that are associated with other parameters of the function, and which control how the parameters are displayed or loaded.

-There are a number of mechanisms relating to format strings that can lead to safety and security problems.
+There are several mechanisms relating to format strings that can lead to safety and security problems.

 1. For an output function, the format string controls what is written to an output channel (file or printer) or a character buffer.
 In the latter case, particularly there is the possibility of buffer overrun, when the format string causes data to be written beyond the end of the buffer.
 In most languages that provide I/O control using format strings, it is possible for control sequences in the format string to control the size of the value written (e.g. the control sequence %6d in C based languages means write an integer value in a 6 character field, padding with spaces if necessary).
 If the size of the target field is accidentally or maliciously increased (say to %6000d) at runtime then buffer overrun or resource exhaustion can occur.